-by the IPU directly applicable or enforceable within States56.
-A supranational executive power does also not exist.
-The only Secretariat which exists is an inner-IPU Secretariat, independent from Member parliaments - apart from the election of the Secretary-General - and with theoretically mere organizational powers, even though in practice the Secretary-General's influence extends into the political.
-There is no jurisdictional body, with the exception of the Committee on the Human Rights of Parliamentarians, which, however, cannot take binding decisions towards states (see below).
+Addressing the issue of supranationalism, i.e. that citizens' interests, rather than states' interests, are the point of reference for decisions and their implementation, it first of all has to be stated that for the IPU, the official point of reference is-and has always been 49-national parliaments, not the citizens those parliaments are supposed to represent.
+It perceives itself as the world organization of parliaments of sovereign states, and not as the representation of citizens' interests, which is a small but decisive difference.
+Of course, it does not have legislative power itself, nor is any decision taken by the IPU directly applicable or enforceable within states.50 A supranational executive power also does not exist.
+The only Secretariat that exists is an inner-IPU Secretariat. independent of member parliaments-apart from the election of the secretary-general-and with theoretically mere organizational powers, even though in practice the secretary-general's influence extends into the political.
+There is no jurisdictional body, with the exception of the Committee on the Human Rights of Parliamentarians, which, nevertheless, cannot take binding decisions towards states (see below).
 Nor is there a central bank, a common currency, or an enforcement of norms through supranational or national police forces.
-Yet, the organization has meanwhile acquired some sort of legal status as an international parliamentary organization with a (derived) international legal personality sui generis, (Kissling 2006: 373-379; Brownlie and Goodwill-Gill 1999)57 exemplified by the agreement on the IPU's juridical status with Switzerland of 197158 and the US Executive Order on the Inter-Parliamentary Union of 1998.59 Interference with the domestic jurisdiction of States does only happen in case of human rights violations of parliamentarians.
-Yet, this interference does not go beyond negotiations, but it is concretely exercised (see below).
+Yet, the organization has meanwhile acquired some sort of legal status as an international parliamentary organization with a (derived) international legal personality sui generis (Kissling 2006a, 373-79; Brownlie and Goodwin-Gill 1999; Union of International Associations 2001), exemplified by the agreement on the IPU's juridical status with Switzerland of 197151 and the US Executive Order on the Inter-Parliamentary Union of 1998.52 Interference with the domestic jurisdiction of states only happens in case of human rights violations of parliamentarians.
+However, this interference does not go beyond negotiations, but it is concretely exercised (see below).

-Power limitation is an indicator almost absent in the system of the organization due to its uni-power structure.
-There is only a parliamentary body, even without legislative powers.
-The executive branch remains limited to the inner-organizational Secretariat which is in charge of implementing the administrative, organizational, and project-related decisions of the Union.
-Yet, as mentioned above, the Secretary-General seems to have power above average, at least compared to the administrative branch of a national parliament.
-This is probably due to the absence of a system executive outside the organization, even though his power does not match the power of the UN Secretary-General.
-A jurisdictional body such as a court does not exist, with the quasi-exception of the Committee on the Human Rights of Parliamentarians, which, however, cannot take binding decisions towards states (see below).
-A jurisdictional body is also not necessary since the organization as such does not take externally
+Power limitation is an indicator almost absent in the system of the organization due to its elementary institutional structure, representing parliaments and composed of parliamentations.
+There is only a parliamentary body, without even legislative powers.
+The executive branch remains limited to the inner-organizational Secretariat, which is in charge of implementing the administrative, organizational and projectrelated decisions of the Union.
+Yet, as mentioned above, the secretarygeneral seems to have power above the average, at least compared to the administrative branch of a national parliament.
+This is probably due to the absence of a system executive outside the organization, even though his power does not match the power of the UN secretarygeneral.
+A jurisdictional body such as a court does not exist, with the quasi-exception of the Committee on the Human Rights of Parliamentarians, which, nevertheless, cannot take binding decisions towards states (see below).
+A jurisdictional body is also not necessary since the organization as such does not take externally binding decisions, either towards (member) parliaments, or towards states or citizens.
+In this sense, a clear division of power exists between the Union on the one hand and (its member) parliaments or states on the other hand.